Cloud Computing: CNBC Explains

 How Does It Work?

 In simplest terms, cloud computing involves delivering hosted services over the Internet.
-The service end is where the data or software is stored and the user end is a single person or company network.
+The service end is where the data or software is stored, and the user end is a single person or company network.

 Who Uses Cloud Computing?

-You are probably using it right now.
-If you use email, or go to a social network and post photos, access online document software, or use your company's hardware/software, you're probably using the cloud.
-You may also use it to store online tax or financial records.
+Cloud computing has certainly gone mainstream.
+If you use email, post photos on a social network, make an airline reservation online, access online document software, or use your company's hardware or software, you're probably using the cloud.
+You also can use it to store online tax or financial records.

-Where Did Term Cloud Computing Come From?
+Where Did Term 'Cloud Computing' Come From?